biocore/qiime/doc/install/install.rst

 Stable Pre-Release
 ^^^^^^^^^^^^^^^^^^
-Currently the most stable version of QIIME is our 1.3.0 release, which you can download from `here <http://sourceforge.net/projects/qiime/files/releases/Qiime-1.3.0.tar.gz/download>`_.
+Currently the most stable version of QIIME is our |release| release, which you can download from `here <http://sourceforge.net/projects/qiime/files/releases/Qiime-1.3.0.tar.gz/download>`_.

 Latest Development Version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^